shvets/shvets.github.io/source/blog/2014-10-31-configuring_linux_box_with_scripts.md

 vagrant box remove ubuntu/trusty64 # removes a box from vagrant
 ```

-You can package currently running VirtualBox environment into reusable box:
+You also can package currently running VirtualBox environment into reusable box:

 ```bash
 vagrant package --vagrantfile Vagrantfile --output linux_provision.box